-American Cockroach Control
+American Cockroach Facts & Information

 The American cockroach is the largest cockroach found in the area and the most common cockroach in sewers in the US.
 The adults can grow to between 1.5 and 2 inches in length.
 American cockroaches are large insects with flattened, reddish-brown bodies and matching wings and have unique, yellow-colored “halos” on their backs behind their heads.
 From the side, you can see that cockroaches have exposed wings rather than wings covered by a hard outer casing.
 This trait helps to separate them from beetles that may look like cockroaches.
 They are pretty hideous which is why you will want a cockroach exterminator immediately.